the-batfish/spotify-downloader/README.md

 ![image](https://user-images.githubusercontent.com/74890659/130178984-0243cc2a-d180-45c9-b132-0d1783feabc3.png)

-5)Then download the repository and open the __main__.py file and paste the link of the playlist you want to download and click on the "Download songs" button and let it download and convert the songs which will take time depending on your cpu and number of songs in the playlist
+5)Then download the repository and open the ```spotify playlist downloader.py``` file and paste the link of the playlist you want to download and click on the "Download songs" button and let it download and convert the songs which will take time depending on your cpu and number of songs in the playlist or if you are unwilling to use the .py file you can instead use the .exe file which does not require the libraries to be installed although ffmpeg has to installed and added to path for it to work

 ![image](https://user-images.githubusercontent.com/74890659/128459967-6c0b7b94-4ea0-43b3-a509-e3f906a876da.png)